pranavg000/BugTracker/README.md

 # BugTracker

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.

-## About
-This is a Bug Tracking app made using AngularJS, and firebase as backend.
+This is a reponsive Bug Tracking WebApp made using AngularJS for Frontend and Google Firebase as Backend.

 ### Functionalities
 * Users can report new Bugs(can also add screenshot and urgency status)